Loading

 One of the largest employers in southwestern Oklahoma.
 Federal employment has specific protections and procedures.

 Comanche Nation, Apache, and Kiowa enterprises employ many workers.
-Tribal employment law is complex.
+Employment disputes involving tribal entities raise complex jurisdictional questions.

 Comanche County Memorial Hospital, retailers, and service employers round out Lawton's job market.